 To improve your chances of qualification, go through the complete exam pattern of CDS Recruitment 2025.

 There are three stages you will have to clear if you wish to qualify for Combined Defence Services.
-Listed below are also the CDS exam 2025 changes:
+The selection process includes a written exam, SSB interview, and medical examination.
+Listed below are also the CDS exam 2025 changes and updates in exam pattern, eligibility criteria, and selection methodology:

 Keep checking the official website of UPSC for the latest updates on the CDS exam pattern of 2025.